lostinmind-dev/lostc3-behavior-bare-bones/README.md

-# [Plugin] Addon bare-bones
+# [Behavior] Addon bare-bones

-There is a Lost bare-bones project for 'plugin' addon type.
+There is a Lost bare-bones project for 'behavior' addon type.

 <!-- ## Installation
-Use `lost create --plugin` -->
+Use `lost create --behavior` -->

 ## Development
 - Use `deno task build` OR `lost build` to build addon.